What I wish someone had told me before my first class

 What to bring with you?

 Check out this full guide to life drawing equipment.
-The basic life drawing starter kit would include some decent pencils or sticks of willow charcoal, a rubber, some paper – preferably at least A3, and a sharpener.
+The basic life drawing starter kit would include some decent pencils or sticks of charcoal, a rubber, some paper – preferably at least A3, and a sharpener.
 You needn’t worry too much about the quality of the paper you use in your first sessions.
-More important is to not go with a small size paper (A4 is quite small for drawing).
+Newsprint is an excellent type of paper to practise with and is very affordable.
+More important is to not go with a small size paper (A4 would be the minimum but even that is quite small for drawing figures).
 Bring something a bit larger, and draw big on it – it might be a little uncomfortable at first but is a great habit to get into.
-We would suggest going with willow charcoal rather than pencil if you can.
-If not, pencil is fine too!

 Often the class will provide a board or something so you have a hard surface to draw on.
 Ideally, they’ll even have easels.
 If you’re unsure what they’ll provide, it’s a good idea to bring a board or use a sketchpad supported with good solid card.